2factorauth/twofactorauth/README.md

           doc: <link to site 2FA documentation>
 ```

-**Pro Tips**:
+#### Pro Tips

-See Guideline #2 about icons.
+-See Guideline #2 about icons.
 The png file should go in the corresponding `img/section` folder.

-Only the 2FA methods implemented by a site need a `yes` tag, the others can just be left off completely.
+-Only the 2FA methods implemented by a site need a `yes` tag, the others can just be left off completely.

-For the sake of organization and readability, it is appreciated if you insert new sites alphabetically and
+-For the sake of organization and readability, it is appreciated if you insert new sites alphabetically and
 that your site chunk follow the same order as the example above.

-If a site supports 2FA, their Twitter handle is not needed and can be left out for cleanliness.
+-If a site supports 2FA, their Twitter handle is not needed and can be left out for cleanliness.

-If a site does not have 2FA but there is documentation that they are adding it, then use
+-If a site does not have 2FA but there is documentation that they are adding it, then use
 ```yml
 tfa: no
 status: <url to documentation>